Nils-Lopez/superpowers/docs/README.codex.md

 Run ~/.codex/superpowers/.codex/superpowers-codex find-skills to show available skills
 ```

-You should see a list of available skills with descriptions.
+You should see a list of available skills with descriptions (including `superpowers:investigate` for repository analysis).

 ## Usage